Overview of Environmental Clearance

 Importance of Public Participation

 Public participation is an important stage in the EC process and critical to the success of an EIA.
 It allows persons impacted by the project to express their concerns about the proposal's social and environmental effects, and it ensures openness within the EC procedure.
 Virtually every EIA system includes a mechanism for public participation.
 It might take the form of public engagement or consultation.
 Most EIA processes involve public engagement.
-The term "public consultation" refers to the procedure by which residents' concerns about adverse effects are considered in the EIA research.
+The term public consultation refers to the procedure by which residents' concerns about adverse effects are considered in the EIA research.
 The importance of this stage has been highlighted

-Documents required for Environmental Clearance
+Necessary Papers required for Environmental Clearance

 Requirement on Environmental Clearance

 The 1994 EIA Notification made EC essential for all new projects and the expansion/modernisation of existing projects spanning 29 disciplines, including hydro-power, significant irrigation, and flood control projects.
 Schedule 1 of the 2006 EIA Notification lists 32 distinct categories of projects that require environmental approval.
 In addition, an industrial colour code was developed, which categorised sectors based on their environmental effect.
 Depending on their pollution potential, the industries were classified as red, orange, green, or white.
 Only companies classified as white are free from getting environmental permission.

 These are some projects that require environmental approval:

 The Environment Protection Act functions as an umbrella law, assisting the central government in coordinating environmental agencies at the federal and state levels.The Environment Act's stated goal is to provide for the conservation and enhancement of the environment and related things.

 The Environment Protection Act is a comprehensive statute that envisions rule-making Authority and spans several aspects of environmental law.
 The central government is given broad rule-making Authority to carry out the Act's provisions.